 A core memory for Brooke is making salsa with her daughter.
-She reminisced on how the salsa made her smile and laugh because of how simple it was to make, and how it brought her daughter so much joy.
-To Brooke, happiness is about the little things in life that bring a smile to your face just by thinking about them.
+She reminisced on how the salsa made her smile and laugh; despite the simplicity of the recipe, it brought her daughter so much joy.

+To Brooke, happiness is the little things in life that bring a smile to your face just thinking about them.